MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/managing-power-and-thermals.md

 Once you've integrated the SDK into your application, you'll want to test it.
 For HoloLens 2 operating systems that support the SDK, a developer page will be available in [Device Portal](../advanced-concepts/using-the-windows-device-portal.md#powerthermalsdk-test).
 From this page, you can control the mitigation levels and thermal scores for each peripheral.
 You can also monitor which peripherals have mitigations being actively suppressed.

-You can also leverage the REST APIs to monitor and test mitigation levels and thermal scores.
+You can also leverage the REST APIs to monitor/test mitigation levels and thermal scores from another device.
 More information can be found on the [Device Portal API Reference](../advanced-concepts/device-portal-api-reference.md#holographic-thermal)